newrelic/extends_newrelic_rpm/README.md

 # extends_newrelic_rpm
-Plenty of gems rely on and extend newrelic_rpm.
-This repo captures a set of them that we're aware of via git submodules.
+Lots of gems out there rely on and extend `newrelic_rpm` which is awesome!
+This repo captures a list of related gems we're aware of as git submodules.

-**Inclusion in this repo doesn't imply support or knowledge from New Relic about these gems**
+**Inclusion here doesn't imply New Relic support or testing for these.**

 ## Usage
 The Ruby agent team uses this repo when researching impact for code changes, in particular renaming and removal of internal classes and methods.